HallemLab/Bryant-and-Hallem-2021/Supplemental Files/README.md

 As well as GO terms significantly enriched in at least three *Strongyloides* species for the following functional subsets:

-- *S. stercoralis* genes with highest (top 2%) expression in free-living females
+- genes with highest (top 2%) expression in free-living females
-- *S. stercoralis* genes with lowest (bottom 2%) expression in free-living females
+- genes with lowest (bottom 2%) expression in free-living females